ben-greenberg/industrial_training/gh_pages/_source/session3/Motion-Planning-RVIZ.md

       * try disabling the Use Collision-Aware IK setting on the Context tab

       * see that the collisions are still detected, but the solver no longer searches for a collision-free solution

+	^^^ I was unable to plan a collision-free solution, I just get the message the the motion planning failed^^^

     * Try to plan a path through the obstacle